 Instagram image description: People stand around the stage under blue skies in the circular open-air theatre.

 Experience a Shakespeare play as Londoner's did back when the famous playwright was alive - in the outdoors.
-Shakespeare's Globe features an open-air centre with room for standing and 1 wheelchair.
+Shakespeare's Globe features an open-air centre with room for standing and one wheelchair.
 There's covered seating around the sides, with back rows offering back support and a box with additional seating for wheelchair users with lift access.

 There are several BSL-interpreted and captioned performances throughout the year.
 You'll also find audio-described performances, preceded with tactile introductions to set, costumes, props and even some of the actors!
 Alternatively, enjoy a relaxed performance, which has a more casual approach with visitors able to move about and make noises during the show.